 Tickets are $15 for adults, $5 for children under 12, and $10 for students, seniors, youth, and military/veterans.
 You may also choose to become a member to gain unlimited museum admission plus other unique benefits.

 There will be plenty of dog-themed toys and accessories to purchase in the gift shop as well.
 The museum is located at 101 Park Avenue.
 Guests can enter on 40th Street between Park Avenue and Lexington Avenue.
-Museum hours: 10 a.m. to 5 p.m.
-Tuesday to Sunday.
+On opening weekend, the museum is open to the public from 2 p.m. – 5 p.m. on Friday and Sunday and 10 a.m. – 5 p.m.
+Saturday and Monday.
+Regular hours are 10 a.m. – 5 p.m.
+Tuesday – Sunday.